PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 ## Limitations

 Since a lot of the syntax is text like COMMENT or TRUE, you may not set variables as such, and the interpreter will try to raise an error if it occurs.

+Expressions and blocks may not nest more than 128 levels deep.
+Each nested `(`, `[`, call argument or `{` block counts as one level; exceeding the limit is reported as `Maximum nesting depth exceeded`.
+This is far more nesting than a readable program needs, and it keeps pathological input from exhausting the interpreter's stack.